-Audubon Center & Sanctuary is located at 1600 Riverside Road in the town of Kiantone, one-quarter mile east of Route 62 between Jamestown, New York and Warren, Pennsylvania.
-For more information call (716) 569-2345 or visit http://jamestownaudubon.org.
-The Center is open daily from 10:00am until 4:30pm except Sundays when we open at 1:00pm.
-Trails are currently open from 9:00am until 6:00pm to avoid peak mosquito activity.
-Please use insect repellent.
+Audubon is located at 1600 Riverside Road in the town of Kiantone, one-quarter mile east of Route 62 between Jamestown, NY and Warren PA.
+For more information call 716-569-2345.